LBNL-ETA/Adapter/README.md

 ## Developers

-The codebase was developed at the Energy Efficiency Standards Department by Milica Grahovac, Youness Bennani, Thomas Burke, Katie Coughlin, Akhil Mathur, Evan Neil, and Akshay Sharma.
+The codebase was developed at the Energy Efficiency Standards Department by Milica Grahovac, Youness Bennani, Thomas Burke, Akhil Mathur, Evan Neil, and Akshay Sharma.